What Does Saying Stocks Are Cheap or Expensive Really Mean?

 If other companies in the stock's sector show higher P/Es, then your candidate may indeed be cheap.
 Likewise, if the sector has lower P/Es, your stock may be expensive.

 You can also look at the market overall to see if, in general, stocks are cheap or expensive.
-You can accomplish this by examining the P/E for the S&P 500 index, which many consider to be representative of the whole stock market.
+You can accomplish this by examining the P/E for the S&P 500 index, which many consider representative of the whole stock market.
 You can find current and historical information on the P/E of the S&P 500 online.

 Interest Rates as a Driver